-Perceived conflict of interest: where a reasonable person looking at a scenario would be likely to think a conflict is probable, but there is no actual conflict.
-Examples of this could include if an agent or representative:
+A perceived conflict of interest: where a reasonable person looking at the scenario would be likely to think conflict is probable, but there is no actual conflict.
+For instance if a property manager:

-- recommended a service-provider who was a friend, but received no benefit - sold a property for a relative but conducted the sale as usual.
+- recommends a service-provider who is a friend, but receives no benefit; or - lets a property for a relative but conducts the business exactly as usual.

-Potential conflict of interest: conflict which does not yet exist but has potential to arise in future.
-Examples of this could include if an agent or representative:
+Potential conflict of interest: a conflict which does not yet exist but has potential to arise in future.
+Examples of this could include if a property manager: